 There are no facilities.

 A huge wildfire in February 2022 apparently destroyed all vegetation and wildlife.
-I have been able to witness how intense fire can split rocks and cause the equivalent of thousands of years of rock 'weathering' in a single event.
+I saw how intense fire can split rocks and cause the equivalent of thousands of years of rock 'weathering' in a single event.

 The rock is roughly an inverted U shape, with a central valley flowing south.

-On the western side of the car park is a 40 ha triangle of grass tree kwongan.
+On the western side of the car park is a 40 ha triangle of grass tree kwongan, which is private property.

 There was little plant cover in 2022 apart from some fire colonising species, moss, limited tree / shrub regrowth, and some orchids.
 Caladenia flava, Caladenia integra, and lots of Pyrorchis nigricans.